pivotal/docs-tap/scst-scan/create-supply-chain-workload.md

 ## <a id="create-and-apply-workload"></a> Create and apply workload

-This sections covers how to create a workload from an existing [supply chain](./create-supply-chain-with-app-scanning.md).
+This section describes how to create a workload from an existing [supply chain](./create-supply-chain-with-app-scanning.md).

 1. Use the Tanzu Cartographer plug-in to create a workload from a specific supply chain: